webplatform/docs/concepts/programming/javascript/core_objects/index.md

    console.log(colors[i]);
  }

-If you know that none of the elements in your array evaluate to <code>false</code> in a boolean context — if your array consists only of [http://docs.webplatform.org/en-US/docs/DOM DOM] nodes for example, you can use a more efficient idiom:
+If you know that none of the elements in your array evaluate to <code>false</code> in a boolean context — if your array consists only of [[/dom|DOM]] nodes for example, you can use a more efficient idiom:

  var divs = document.getElementsByTagName('div');
  for (var i = 0, div; div = divs[i]; i++) {